 The Application Process

-Processing: The Ph.D.
-Program admissions committee will not consider any application until it is complete.
+Process: The PhD program admissions committee will not consider any application until it is complete.
 Applicants may check the status of their application by logging into their online account.

 Interview: The admissions committee will review completed applications and invite selected applicants to come to Johns Hopkins for a personal interview with faculty.
 Applicants who are residents of North America must come for an interview to be considered for admission.
-For residents outside of North Amerca, for whom such a trip is not possible, a Skype or telephone interview will be conducted.
+For residents outside of North America, for whom such a trip is not possible, a Skype or telephone interview will be conducted.
 Final admissions decisions will be made from the pool of interviewed applicants.
-Interview invitations will be sent out to applicants via email by Feburary 15th, 2014.
-Personal interviews will be conducted on campus March 5th – March 8th, 2014, and March 12th – 15th, 2014.
+Interview invitations will be sent out to applicants via email by the third Monday in January, or earlier if feasible.
+Videoconference interviews may be conducted, and personal interviews will be conducted on campus in February and March.

-Acceptance: Applicants will be notified via email by end of March of the outcome of their application.
+Acceptance: Applicants will be notified via email by late March with the outcome of their application.
 A full offer of admission to the program will include a yearly stipend, full tuition, matriculation fee, and individual medical and dental insurance.
 This applies to every accepted applicant, regardless of citizenship or national origin unless the applicant receives a conditional acceptance.
-Those offered admission will be asked to let us know their decision as soon as possible.
+Those offered admission will be asked to communicate their decision as soon as possible.
 In any case, we must have the applicant’s decision by April 15.